Propel

 • (def <var> [<type>] <expr>)

-Introduces a definition that has is bound to <var> in the rest of the program.
+Introduces a definition that is bound to <var> in the rest of the program.
 Recursive definitions must designate their type.
 Non-recursive definitions leave out the type declaration.

 • (type <var> <type>)